TreasureProject/python-robot/README.md

 **Problem**: Audio playback not working
 - Check speakers/headphones are connected
 - Verify audio output device in system settings
-- Ensure ffmpeg is installed and in PATH

 ### API Issues